thogiti/thogiti.github.io/_posts/2025-10-02-MonadBFT-Mechanism-Design-Deep-Dive-Part1.md

 Before we propose changes, we want to **pin the abstract mechanism to exact lines in the repo**.
 Each subsection below does three things in a few lines: (i) shows the specific code path that implements a protocol artifact, (ii) explains the *mechanism-design pressure* that arises there (incentives, predictability, public-goods leakage), and (iii) sketches the **smallest design nudge** that improves incentives without changing MonadBFT’s beautiful message pattern.
 Think of these as “surgical anchors”: we’re not rewriting consensus; we’re tightening seams that matter economically.

-With that frame, the snippets below follow are not random examples—they’re the **minimal places** where a one-line seed, a price rule, or a small controller parameter changes the **game** the protocol is actually playing.
+With that frame, the snippets below follow are not random examples, they’re the **minimal places** where a one-line seed, a price rule, or a small controller parameter changes the **game** the protocol is actually playing.

 ### 4.1 Leader selection (replayable *and* predictable → add VRF seed)